basepair-tech/xml-blob/README.md

 ### Utilties
 You can create simple utilities like the one below for creating Soap documents.
-These examples could be further typed by extending the XmlBlob.Node interface.
+These examples could be further typed by extending the XmlBlob.BlobNode interface.

 ```java
 public class XmlSoapBlob {